christineoo/ember-paper-start/README.md

 This sample application aims to serve as a skeleton appplication for a typical web application written using <a href="http://emberjs.com/">EmberJS</a> with <a href="https://github.com/miguelcobain/ember-paper">Ember Paper</a>.
 This sample application consists of a sidenav and a content area.
 The sidenav will be auto hidden when the webpage is resize.

+This project is generated using ember-cli version 1.13.1.

+### Project Structure

+    app/
+        components/            --> contains the component source files (none for this project) controllers/           --> contains the controller source files for this project application.js
+            sign-up.js
+        helpers/
+        models/
+        routes/
+            application.js
+        styles/
+            app.css
+            app.scss
+        templates/             --> contains the template files for each of the available routes components/        --> contains the component templace files (none for this project) application.hbs
+            home.hbs
+            index.hbs
+            projects.hbs
+            sign-up.hbs
+        views/
+            application.js
+        app.js
+        index.html
+        router.js

 TODO: Add more info to this section

 ## Prerequisites